MBoretto/Docks/na62-farm/README.md

 Add a user to the list of authorised access to the X server.

 	xhost si:localuser:root

-This operation shuold be done each time you restart your computer, it's a good idea add this command in the *.bashrc* file.
+This operation should be done each time you restart your computer, it's a good idea add this command in the *.bashrc* file.

 ### Tips for develop
 If you need an additional terminals to work with the farm container type: